akshitrattan/NewsApp-React/README.md

-A React.js based NewsApp fetching top headlines from the NewsData API to display them to user using bootstrap 'Cards'
+A React.js based NewsApp fetching top headlines from the newsAPI to display them to user using bootstrap 'Cards'